-Subsystem Description СРИ View the socket name, status, number of cores, number of threads, vendor, version, cores enabled, and signature of the CPUs on your server.
-Memory View the size, data width, locator, speed, and serial number of DIMMs on your server.
-Power Supplies View the input power, output power (in watts), part number, versio serial number, and product name of the power supply units on your server.
-Fans View the status, power state, and speed of the fans on your server.
-IO Devices View the type, vendor, description, and MAC address/serial number of the IO devices on your server.
-Storage View the type, description, vendor, size, BUS information, and serial number of the storage devices on your server.
-BIOS View the vendor, version, physical ID, size, capacity, and boot of the BIOS on your server.
-CIMC View the IP address, MAC address, firmware version, and IPMI version of the CIMC on your server.
+Subsystem Description CPU Displays the socket name, status, number of cores, number of threads, vendor, version, cores enabled, and signature of the CPUs on your server.
+Memory Displays the size, data width, locator, speed, and serial number of the DIMMs on your server.
+Power Supplies Displays the input power, output power (in watts), part number, version, serial number, and product name of the power supply units on your server.
+Fans Displays the status, power state, and speed of the fans on your server.
+IO Devices Displays the type, vendor, description, and MAC address and serial number of the I/O devices on your server.
+Storage Displays the type, description, vendor, size, bus information, and serial number of the storage devices on your server.
+BIOS Displays the vendor, version, physical ID, size, capacity, and boot order of the BIOS on your server.
+CIMC Displays the IP address, MAC address, firmware version, and IPMI version of the CIMC on your server.